Diyawadana Nilame: History

 The Diyawadana Nilame is now elected by a far-flung electorate comprising the venerable Mahanayake Theras of the Malwatte and Asgiriya Chapters.
 Trustees of Buddhist Temples with an annual income of Rs.
 1,000/- and registered with the Public Trustee and the divisional revenue officers (now Sri Lanka Administrative Service Officers) in the Kandy areas.
 These officers have to be Buddhists and male.
 Lady Administrative Service officers are not eligible to vote.
 Each term of an elected Diyawadana Nilame is 10 years and he may run for a second term.

 It was a Board of Commissioners that had administered the Kandyan Province until AD 1832.
 Colebrook and Cameron, who recommended the unification of the administration of the country, wrote:

 The matters relating to the Dalada, Asgiriya, Malwatte, Devalaya, Nilames etc., were discussed at length in the British Cabinet in 1853 AD.
 The Duke of Newcastle, the Secretary of State for the Colonies wrote to Sir George Anderson, the Governor of Ceylon on 18 August 1853, as follows regarding the future custodian of Dalada and the election of the Diyawadana Nilame:

 Temple of the Tooth had been managed for the longest period by the Nugawela family, who have served the post of Diyawadana Nilame of the Temple of the Tooth for six decades from 1901 to 1961.
 C. B. Nugawela of Eladatta Walauwa, father of the first Adigar, the late Sir Lawrenece Nugawela, is credited for doing a considerable amount of work for the Temple of the Tooth: '...during his period of office he built the front portion of the Dalada Maligawa and also a temple for the priests performing "Thevava" to the Sacred Tooth Relic.'
 Similarly, P.B Nugawela, the father of a former Minister of Education, the late Major E. A. Nugawela, contributed immensely to the development of the Temple of the Tooth: "He was responsible for introducing ves dancers to the perahera.
 He also built a three-story extension to the Maligawa with the help of a Burmese priest..."

+Election

+The election to select the next Diyawadana Nilame was held on 7 November 2025 in Kandy, with seven candidates contesting.
+A total of 267 individuals were eligible to vote in the election, including 157 Buddhist clergy and lay custodians of royal temples within the former Kingdom of Kandy, 71 divisional secretaries and 29 of the 31 eligible chief custodians of devalayas gazetted under the Temple and Devalagam Ordinance.
+Pradeep Nilanga Dela was elected for his third ten-year term, which will run until 2035.